guettli/programming-guidelines/README.md

 solution in 30 minutes.
 Take a break.
 Do something different, talk to a teammate or friend, take a small walk outside.

+### Being kind

+Imagine you ask a question in a forum and your question gets down-voted and this comment:

+> Hardware recommendations are off-topic at this site.

+That's not kind, not friendly.

+But this is:

+> You can may be try [Hardware Recommendations](https://hardwarerecs.stackexchange.com/)

+Guideline: If you say "no", then at least provide a hint where he/she could find help.

 ### Be curious

 There is always something you have not understood.
 Ask